Deep Transfer Learning: Model Framework and Error Analysis

-The concept of a shared invariant representation across domains is not only applicable in transfer learning but also extends to various related domains and tasks, including domain adaptation \cite{johansson2019support, zhao2019learning, zhang2019bridging}, domain generalization \cite{li2018domain, li2018deep, zhao2020domain, piratla2020efficient}, and meta-learning \cite{saunshi2020sample}.
-Recently, \cite{phung2021learning} provided theoretical insights into domain-invariant representations within the context of multiple-source domain adaptation and domain generalization.
-In this paper, we learned deep representations from the upstream dataset through identifiable models, ensuring not only invariance but also sufficiency.
-Another point sets our method apart from the aforementioned ones is that we allow for the existence of not only shared representations but also specific features, making our model more flexible and practical.
-Additionally, the loss function we used to train this representation differs significantly from the above ones.

-Learning a pre-trained model with huge data set and then fine-tuning on specific task \cite{lee2019mixout, brown2020language, hu2021lora, sung2021training, ruckle2021adapterdrop, xu2021raise, liu2022few, jiang2022cross, zhang2023multimodal, gao2023clip} has empirically proven to be a highly effective strategy in recent years.
-Our framework for multi-domain transfer learning can also be interpreted along these lines, wherein learning representations from multiple domains can be viewed as pre-training, and refining downstream predictions can be seen as fine-tuning.
-Consequently, the theoretical results established in this paper also contribute to enhancing our understanding of pre-training and fine-tuning processes.

 The remainder of this paper is structured as follows: Preliminary details about the framework, including essential definitions and model setup, are provided in Section \ref{sec:prelim}.
 Our main theoretical results are presented in Section \ref{sec: theoretic result for deep transfer learning}.
-Experimental results are showcased in Section \ref{sec: Experiment}, followed by a summary in Section \ref{sec: Conclusion}.
-Technical proofs are provided in the appendix.
+Experimental results are showcased in Section \ref{sec: Experiment}, followed by a discussion in Section \ref{sec: Conclusion}.
+Technical proofs are provided in the Supplementary Materials.